 On the rear panel, you’ll find a power socket as well as dual RAC phono and optical inputs.
 Unlike some soundbar, all of these sockets are located in a single panel, which makes connecting and mounting the unit easy.

 Moving on the remote, which comes complete with a battery!
-Fairly small in size, Goodmans have packed quite a bit into it.
+Fairly small in size, the Goodmans GDSB04BT60 packed quite a bit in.
 In terms of the basics, there are buttons for power on/standby, volume up/down, mute and input sources.

 The remote allows you to adjust the sound mode with 3 different presets as well as bass up/down and treble up/down controls.
 In Bluetooth mode, you can control your device using the final row of buttons (play/pause, previous track and next track).